How to Fill a Vape Cartridge: Complete Guide (2026)

 Know Your Cartridge Type Before You Fill

 Not all cartridges fill the same way.
-Understanding your cartridge type BEFORE you start prevents costly mistakes.
+Identifying your cartridge type before you start prevents costly mistakes.
+Here’s a quick comparison of the three main types:

 Screw-Top Cartridges (Reusable)